 - Store the dried squash in airtight storage containers, and leave them in a cool, dark place.

 For those who don't have a food dehydrator, it is possible to dry zucchini or squash in your oven.
-One problem is that many ovens don't have a temperature setting below 150.
-As a result, it's hard to get the consistent temperature you want for drying squash, which is between 125 and 140 degrees Fahrenheit.
+One problem is that many ovens don't have a temperature setting below 150 F. As a result, it's hard to get the consistent temperature needed for drying squash, which is between 125 F and 140 F.

 To use an oven, first prepare your zucchini as in steps 1-3, arranging them on a cookie sheet or baking sheet covered with parchment paper.

-Place them in an oven set to the lowest heat setting and prop the door open about an inch.
+Place them in an oven set to the lowest heat setting, and prop the door open about an inch.
 Check the temperature with an oven thermometer.
-Dry for four to six hours until the slices are crisp-dry.
+Dry for four to six hours until the slices are crisp.

 Rehydrating and Using Dried Zucchini

-To use dehydrated zucchini and summer squash, pour boiling water over the squash and let it soak for 15 minutes.
-Once the vegetables are properly plumped up, pour off the water and use the squash as usual in your favorite recipe.
+To use dehydrated zucchini and summer squash, pour boiling water over the squash, and let them soak for 15 minutes.
+Once the vegetables are properly plumped up, pour off the water, and use the squash as usual in your favorite recipe.